Russell Bowie

-Russell George Alexander "Russ, Dubbie" Bowie (August 24, 1880 – April 8, 1959) was a Canadian ice hockey player.
+Russell George Alexander "Dubbie" Bowie (August 24, 1880 – April 8, 1959) was a Canadian ice hockey player.
 He was generally regarded as one of the best players of the pre-NHL era of the sport, and was inducted into the Hockey Hall of Fame in 1947.
 A staunch amateur, he retired from playing in 1909 when all major hockey leagues turned professional, though he continued as an on-ice official until an injury forced his retirement.
 In nine seasons of competitive play, he led his league in goal scoring five times.